rbms-bsc/DCRMR/_pages/Additional-notes/Summarization-of-content.md

 ## 9.25.31 Nature, scope or artistic form

-<a name="9.25.31.1">9.25.31.1</a> Make a note on the nature, scope, or artistic form when useful to amplify or explain the [Title proper](/DCRMR/title/Title-proper/) and [Other title information](/DCRMR/title/Other-title-information/).
+<a name="9.25.31.1">9.25.31.1</a> Make a note on the nature, scope, or artistic form to amplify or explain the [Title proper](/DCRMR/title/Title-proper/) and [Other title information](/DCRMR/title/Other-title-information/) if considered important.

 >Example:
 ><CITE>An advertisement</CITE>